 Do not focus on achieving a resume of a specific page length before you start building it.
 Every job offers something different, and you have something different to offer every job so it’s safe to say that expectations differ for each opportunity.

-Start building your resume by creating a complete, exhaustive list of your experience, education and skills.
-This will be the building blocks for your resumes.
+Start building your resume by creating a complete, exhaustive list of your experience, education, and skills.
+These will be the building blocks for your resumes.
 From there, you can look at each job and pare the list down and rearrange it to suit the specific role.

 What are you waiting for?
 Get your resume length right:

-Writing a great resume can be an uphill battle for new job seekers, there’s lots to learn but resume writing isn’t hard if you have the right tools and resources to help you along the way!
+Writing a great resume can be an uphill battle for new job seekers, there is lots to learn but resume writing isn’t hard if you have the right tools and resources to help you along the way!

 It’s free to get started with the online resume maker at Resume.com.
 Our wizard walks you through exactly how to start and where to fill in the blanks to get your next gig.